 These attributes have been discussed in detail in other publications [10,11].
-In short, both thrombogenicity and corrosion-resistance of Nitinol are superior to SS, but it appears unlikely that these differences are of clinical significance - or at least no firm evidence of this has been presented.
-Still, a few questions are often asked and should be summarised.
+In short, both thrombogenicity and corrosion resistance of properly treated Nitinol are superior to stainless steel, but it appears unlikely that these differences are of clinical significance-or at least no viable evidence of this sort has been presented.
+Still, a few questions are often asked and should be summarized.

-There is often concern expressed regarding Ni allergies and the 50% nickel content of Nitinol.
-Although SS contains less nickel, the nickel is released at a more rapid rate than from Nitinol.
-The reasons for this relate to the extremely high-energy bonds formed between nickel and titanium, and the chemistry of the surface.
-The surface of properly treated Nitinol is the same, very stable $TiO_2$ , that is formed on pure titanium [12].

-Dissimilar metal contact has already been mentioned.
-Theoretically, whenever two dissimilar metals are in contact there is a galvanic couple, causing one of the two metals to corrode at an accelerated rate, the other at a retarded rate.
-The galvanic potentials of SS and Nitinol are very similar, making this effect almost unmeasurable.
-Tantalum and Elgiloy are both galvanically similar to Nitinol and have been shown to be safe to use.
+- There is often concern expressed regarding nickel allergies and the 50 at.% Ni content of Nitinol.
+Although stainless steel contains less nickel, the nickel is released at a more rapid rate than in properly treated Nitinol.
+The reasons for this relate to the extremely high-energy bonds formed between nickel and titanium and the chemistry of the surface.
+The surface of properly treated Nitinol is the same, very stable TiO2 that is formed on pure titanium [12]. - Dissimilar metal contact has already been mentioned.
+Theoretically, whenever two dissimilar metals are in contact, there is a galvanic couple causing one of the two metals to corrode at an accelerated rate and the other at a retarded rate.
+The galvanic potential of stainless steel and Nitinol are very similar, making this effect almost unmeasurable.
+Tantalum and Elgiloy too are galvanically similar to Nitinol and have been shown to be safe.
 This does not mean, however, that there is never an issue.
-Contact with noble metals, such as gold or platinum, should be avoided unless the coated areas are completely protected from corrosive media.
-SS corrosion performance can also be dramatically deteriorated by contact with gold.
+Contact with noble metals, such as gold or platinum, should be avoided unless the coated areas are completely protected from the corrosive media.
+Stainless steel corrosion performance can also be dramatically deteriorated by contact with gold. - Concerns have been expressed about scratches.
+The concern revolves around the fact that both stainless steel and Nitinol resist corrosion through the formation of a passive oxide layer that seals and protects the reactive metal from the corrosive media.
+When damaged, these passive layers reform and reprotect the base material.
+The concern is whether the layer can heal itself if no oxygen is present or if the device is immersed in a corrosive environment when damaged.
+In short, there does not appear to be a significant difference between stainless steel and Nitinol stents.
+In general, however, any fretting opportunities should be avoided whenever possible, regardless of the stent material: this includes braided wire stents and designs that incorporate interlocking features.